jasontarsi/aws-cloud-resume-challenge/README.md

 AWS Identity and Access Management was used to create IAM roles allowing my Lambda function to access DynamoDB, as well as creating a programmatic access user with roles allowing updating of my infrastructure and content.
 This allows me to utilize GitHub Actions to create a CI/CD pipeline for automated updating of my infrastructure and website content.

+### AWS SAM Configuration

+AWS Serverless Application Model was used to programmatically deploy resources for this project.
+You can view my SAM template [here](/docs/template.yaml).

 ## Deployment pipeline

-This project is built using GitHub Actions, which syncs the website to S3 and performs a CloudFront invalidation when a change is pushed to the main branch.
+The frontend of my website is deployed using GitHub Actions, which syncs the website to S3 and performs a CloudFront invalidation when a change is pushed to the main branch.
 You can view my GitHub Action [here](/docs/cicd.yaml).